lf-/blog/content/posts/building-the-meowzor/index.md

 and makes it a greatly more useful device for other repurposing.

 The `stepgen` crate is pretty great, and I would use that again.
 It's quite easy to do stepper control from Rust, which is brilliant.
+Steppers were mostly as easy as expected, but certainly required a fair amount of software to correctly drive.

+Given the time constraints, unknowns and already having one, the Intel FPGA development board was probably the right platform to build this thing on.
+Nevertheless the Intel tools were a constant impediment.
+I think that on future projects I will continue to do my best to chop as much as possible out of the FPGA parts simply due to how awful the development cycle is for anything including the hard processor.
+Definitely worth doing a lot of validation if practical before the debugging process involves building bitstreams, because 6 minute iterations are unacceptable.

+It's a shame that Intel tools are so frustrating, because the hard processor is an *amazingly* useful feature: you can make everything that isn't a real-time problem into a Linux problem, and the ease of setting up fast shared memory with a fast microcontroller simplifies a lot of things.

-My main regret is as always the scheduling, but this happens a lot, and is never helped by external deadlines.
+My main regret is as always the project scheduling, but this happens a lot, and is never helped by external deadlines.